 “Robert Winter’s masterful and profoundly original MITA represents the first thorough rethinking in music pedagogy in many decades.
-It will set the standard for a very long time into the future.
-The interactive nature of the program is as extraordinary (and duly attentive to how learning occurs) as the scholarship is authoritative.”
+It will set the standard for a very long time into the future.”

 Regent’s Professor of Music

 Introducing MITA, the Digital Un-Textbook

 Help music majors and non-majors alike hear their way to understanding with a fully digital platform that integrates sounding history, theory, and performance in imaginative new ways.

 What Is MITA?Lead Author Robert Winter (Distinguished Professor of Music, UCLA) invites students into a world of music and ideas as diverse as the one we live in.
 Music In the Air (MITA) weaves together cultural contexts, sound-drenched explanations of hundreds of musical terms, and world-class recordings with graded interactive guides spanning the entirety of Western classical music (plus blues, jazz, popular, and many global styles).
 Joined by videos featuring respected scholars and dozens of talented student musicians, Winter leads lower and upper-division music majors and non-majors alike through a groundbreaking digital learning environment guaranteed to kindle each student’s curiosity and imagination.
 MITA is laid out into four unique sections, which are connected via Pathways:

 AN EVENTFUL STORY: Relevance and range